 Calm under canvas

-We first met Jaejun a little over a year ago, at a busy, noisy and hot craft fair.
+We first met Jaejun a little over two years ago, at a busy, noisy and hot craft fair.
 We were drawn to the work sitting quietly and placed perfectly, maybe it was the air of calm under the canvas setting that allowed his work to stand out.
 A year later, again we met and spoke to this outstanding craftsman, about his work and process and proposed the idea of showing his work in our Bristol gallery.

 A pale blue glaze